Serbia: Military

 The Serbian Armed Forces are subordinate to the Ministry of Defence, and are composed of the Army and the Air Force.
 Although a landlocked country, Serbia operates a River Flotilla which patrols on the Danube, Sava and Tisa rivers.
 The Serbian Chief of the General Staff reports to the Defence Minister.
 The Chief of Staff is appointed by the president, who is the commander-in-chief.
 As of 2019, Serbian defence budget amounts to $804 million.

 Traditionally having relied on a large number of conscripts, Serbian Armed Forces went through a period of downsizing, restructuring and professionalisation.
 Conscription was abolished in 2011.
 Serbian Armed Forces have 28,000 active troops, supplemented by the "active reserve" which numbers 20,000 members and "passive reserve" with about 170,000.

-Serbia participates in the NATO Individual Partnership Action Plan programme, but has no intention of joining NATO, due to significant popular rejection, largely a legacy of the NATO bombing of Yugoslavia in 1999.
-It is an observer member of the Collective Security Treaty Organisation (CSTO) The country also signed the Stability Pact for South Eastern Europe.
+The country participates in the NATO Individual Partnership Action Plan programme, but has no intention of joining NATO, due to significant popular rejection, largely a legacy of the NATO bombing of Yugoslavia in 1999.
+It is an observer member of the Collective Security Treaty Organisation (CSTO) as of 2013.
+The country also signed the Stability Pact for South Eastern Europe.
 The Serbian Armed Forces take part in several multinational peacekeeping missions, including deployments in Lebanon, Cyprus, Ivory Coast, and Liberia.

 Serbia is a major producer and exporter of military equipment in the region.
-Defence exports totaled around $600 million in 2018.
+Defence exports totalled around $600 million in 2018.
 The defence industry has seen significant growth over the years and it continues to grow on a yearly basis.

-Serbia is one of the countries with the largest number of firearms in the civilian population in the world.
+In 2024 the Serbian president approved the reintroduction of mandatory military service, which was abolished in 2011.
+If the Government adopts this decision, military service will last 75 days, starting with 2025.

 Administrative divisions

 Serbia is a unitary state composed of municipalities/cities, districts, and two autonomous provinces.
 In Serbia, excluding Kosovo, there are 145 municipalities (opštine) and 29 cities (gradovi), which form the basic units of local self-government.
 Apart from municipalities/cities, there are 24 districts (okruzi, 10 most populated listed below), with the City of Belgrade constituting an additional district.
 Except for Belgrade, which has an elected local government, districts are regional centres of state authority, but have no powers of their own; they present purely administrative divisions.

-The Constitution of Serbia recognizes two autonomous provinces, Vojvodina in the north, and the disputed territory of Kosovo and Metohija in the south, while the remaining area of Central Serbia never had its own regional authority.
+The Constitution of Serbia recognises two autonomous provinces, Vojvodina in the north, and the disputed territory of Kosovo and Metohija in the south, while the remaining area of Central Serbia has never had its own regional authority.
 Following the Kosovo War, UN peacekeepers entered Kosovo and Metohija, as per UNSC Resolution 1244.
 The government of Serbia does not recognise Kosovo's February 2008 declaration of independence, considering it illegal and illegitimate.